-In Washington, North Carolina, a "corporation" is a legal entity that is totally distinct from any person - even its owner.
+In Washington, Missouri, a "corporation" is a legal entity that is completely distinct from any person - even its owner.
 So, this means that a corporation is a distinct "person" from its owners and directors.

-How Can a Washington, North Carolina Corporate Tax Lawyer Help?
+How Can a Washington, Missouri Corporate Tax Lawyer Help?